 I think its very important that just get things out there in the fastest manner possible and when I say minimum viable product, I also mean that you validate it as quickly as possible.
 So, when I say validate as quickly as possible what I mean is even though I have been there in SEO space for my own businesses, SEO is may be the second or third or fourth thing that I would do.

 The first thing that I would do and I would strongly advise you to do as an online entrepreneur is validate it through advertising, through social media marketing or through offline outreach through cold calling.
 Basically, you want to get yourself out there, you want to get yourself known.
+Take a look at these InventHelp reviews if you’re looking to get your project up off the ground without losing control.

 So, you wanna validate reach to your customer in the fastest manner possible and trust me SEO is maybe third or fourth thing, once you have validated it, then you invest all your efforts in SEO but don’t get down there right now.
 You want to validate it as quickly as possible.